Max-OSSoftware/Max-OSSoftware/README.md

 <br />

 Hi, I'm Gerald Dinan🙌, a Freelance Web/Javascript Developer, Security Pentester, and Forever Student.
-I love getting involved in Competitive Hacking, and the Newest and Coolest UI trends.❤✌
+I also love getting involved in Competitive Hacking, and the Newest and Coolest UI trends.❤✌

 **About Me:**